-I remember the first time that I was able to use my debit card at a drive-through.
+I remember the first time I was able to use my debit card at a drive-through.
 It was about 20 years ago, and I was getting lunch at Wendy’s when the cashier said: “Cash or credit?”

 At the time, it was almost unheard of to use a debit card in regular places.
 But now, it’s cash that’s an almost unheard of method of payment.

-Consumer Credit took a survey to see if respondents used cash or cards, and 80% of the respondents said that they used cards.
+Consumer Credit took a survey to see if respondents used cash or cards, and 80% of the respondents said they used cards.

 The last time I got cash out?
 I think it was about three months ago when I was buying Girl Scout Cookies.

 The last time I used my Visa?
 Yesterday, and the day before that, and the day before that…